 Growing up, Hannah’s parents struggled to support her and her six siblings.
 But with the help of her Compassion center, Hannah was able to stay in school and pursue vocational training in fashion design, breaking the cycle of poverty in her family.

 As one of seven children, Hannah had a vision — a vision to break the cycle of poverty for her family.
-From an early age, she recognized that her vision could be realized with the help of her church-based Compassion center in Ghana.
+From an early age, she recognized that her vision could be realized with the help of her church-driven Compassion center in Ghana.

 “If it had not been for the center, I would have dropped out of school after the primary level,” Hannah says.
 “My father did not have the means to pay for me to go farther, but the center paid for my school fees and supplies until I completed high school.
 I realized that my future depended on the center, and I did not take that for granted.”